ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 First some meta stuff.
-I'm using stack's [script interpreter] to make it an easily executable CLI script with no need for compilation.
+I'm using stack's [script interpreter] to make it an easily executable CLI script with no need for an extra compilation step.

 <!--